velvia/links/rust.md

 ### Cool Data Structures

-* [dashmap](https://github.com/xacrimon/dashmap) - "Blazing fast concurrent HashMap for Rust"
-* [leapfrog](https://github.com/robclu/leapfrog) - fast, concurrent `HashMap`, lock-free if types support atomic ops
+* [leapfrog](https://github.com/robclu/leapfrog) - fast, concurrent `HashMap`, lock-free if types support atomic ops.
+  - What's neat about its API is that instead of locking at bucket level, and blocking inserts if a reader is taking too long, it never returns references to data and relies on an atomic API
+* [concread](https://docs.rs/concread/0.2.14/concread/index.html) - Concurrently Readable (Copy on Write, MVCC) datastructures - "allow multiple readers with transactions to proceed while single writers can operate" - guaranteeing readers same version.
+There is a hashmap and ARCache.
+* [flurry](https://docs.rs/flurry/0.4.0/flurry/) - Rust impl of Java's ConcurrentHashMap.
+Uses seize for ref-count-based GC.
 * [radix-trie](https://crates.io/crates/radix_trie)
 * [Patricia Tree](https://crates.io/crates/patricia_tree) - Radix-tree based map for more compact storage
-* [concread](https://docs.rs/concread/0.2.14/concread/index.html) - Concurrently Readable (Copy on Write, MVCC) datastructures - "allow multiple readers with transactions to proceed while single writers can operate" - guaranteeing readers same version.
-There is a hashmap and ARCache.
 * [priq](https://github.com/bexxmodd/priq) - "blazing fast" priority queue built using arrays
 * Using [Finite State Automata and Rust](https://blog.burntsushi.net/transducers/) to quickly index and find data amongst HUGE amount of strings
 * [ahash](https://crates.io/crates/ahash) - this seems to be the fastest hash algo for hash keys